Best Email to Notion Tools in 2026 (Complete Comparison)

 Strengths:

-- Excellent email body to Notion block conversion — headings, lists, links, bold, images all preserved
+- Email body to Notion block conversion that keeps headings, lists, links, bold, and images

 Limitations: